In God We Trust: Allowing display

-In addition to that, several local governments have introduced the display of the motto in government buildings and municipal cars.
+Several local governments have introduced the display of the motto in government buildings and municipal cars.
 School boards have also seen voluntary introduction of the motto, particularly after the September 11 attacks, when the American Family Association supplied several 11-by-14-inch posters to school systems and vowed to defend any legal challenges to their display.

 Society and culture

 Multiple scholars have noted that "In God We Trust" motto is one of the main elements of civil religion in the United States.